 4) Reading is an integral part of daily life in Vienna.
 Books are read by individuals of all ages, even read aloud to toddlers, which may be the only acceptable form of relatively high-volume vocal expression in the Viennese transportation system.
 Books are amazing gateways to knowledge and that includes language as well.
 Reading children’s books at the beginning of your language journey will be very helpful in gaining new vocabulary and understanding proper sentence structure due to the simplicity of the texts and the plot.
 If you are not comfortable with reading Oh, wie schön ist Panama in public, you can try it on an e-reader!
 As your language skills improve, try getting into more advanced books.
 If you are not in the mood for more German texts after sitting in a classroom for half a day, you could read English translations of books written by Austrian authors with stories grounded in Vienna.
-This will give you an insight of the city and the more you know, the closer you will feel to its undercurrent.
+This will give you an insight into the city and the more you know, the closer you will feel to its undercurrent.

 5) Looking out the window until you reach your destination is definitely useful in familiarizing yourself with your surroundings as well as learning to orientate yourself in the new city.
 On days when you do have not much going on, hop on the public transportation that is operating overground, a tram or a bus, and ride it to the end of the line while looking out.
 This is definitely a cool way to get to know the city.

 Coffee and Culture?
 Ja, Bitte!